 Best time to visit the flower paradise of Rebun Island: July and early September

-Rebun Island is located about 60 kilometers west of Wakanai, a town located on the tip of Hokkaido.
+Rebun Island is located about 60 kilometers west of Wakkanai, a town situated on the tip of Hokkaido.
 It, together with Rishiri Island, are two small islands floating in the Sea of Japan.

-The island can only be accessed by ship from Wakanai, a trip that takes about one hour and 55 minutes; it takes about 40 to 45 minutes from Rishiri.
+The island can only be accessed by ship from Wakkanai, a trip that takes about one hour and 55 minutes; it takes about 40 to 45 minutes from Rishiri.

-About 70 percent of the island is designated as a national park, and upon arrival there the great expanse of natural beauty is indeed impressive.
-Everywhere on the island between April and September more than 300 varieties of flowers bloom.
+About 70 percent of the island is designated as a national park, and upon arrival there, the vast expanse of natural beauty is indeed impressive.
+Everywhere on the island between April and September, more than 300 varieties of flowers bloom.

 The best way to enjoy viewing flowers while trekking is in the company of a professional guide who can explain everything.
 I did just that this time by requesting the Hana Guide Club to provide me with a guide who is an expert in such matters and certified by the Rebun Tourist Association.